To browse the full list of courses available by academic department, visit Courses of Instruction.

 304 Bonding with Food: The Chemistry of Food Preparation, Production, & Policy Chemistry is a fundamental component of home and restaurant food preparation, as cooking is ultimately a series of complex chemical reactions.
 Chemistry is also essential to the production of food, from the most basic ingredients to the most elaborate grocery store offerings.
 An understanding of how society produces food, and how these practices are both regulated and manipulated can be informed by an appreciation of the chemistry that underlies these techniques.
 This course begins by providing a background in food-related chemistry based on the foundation laid during introductory and organic chemistry, then applies this knowledge to the understanding of food production and policy.
 Students will design and perform experiments using food, research and write about issues of food production and policy, and communicate their findings to each other and to the campus community.
 Prerequisites: CHEM 241 or permission of instructor.
 (Miller, offered occasionally)

 320 Physical Chemistry I This course offers a fundamental and comprehensive introduction to kinetics and thermodynamics.
 Thermodynamics is one of the most powerful tools of science as it is a systematic method for understanding the flow of energy and heat between macroscopic bodies.
 Thermodynamics focuses on understanding systems at equilibrium and is concerned only with the initial and final state of a system.
 Kinetics, on the other hand, deals with the time dependence of the molecular system and how quickly or slowly the reaction proceeds.
 This course also provides a review of various mathematic tools that are widely used in chemistry.
-Laboratory.
-Prerequisite: CHEM 280, MATH 131, and PHYS 160 or permission of instructor. (van Giessen, Fall, offered annually)
+Prerequisite: CHEM 280 (or 190), MATH 131, and PHYS 160 or permission of instructor.
+(Fall, offered annually)

 322 Physical Chemistry II This course explores the realm of the electron, focusing on electron behavior at its most fundamental level.
 The course focuses on understanding quantum mechanics and how the interaction of radiation and matter gives rise to the spectroscopic instruments so crucially important in modern chemistry.
-Subjects discussed include wave mechanics, the harmonic oscillator and rigid rotator as models for vibration and rotation, chemical bonding and structure, approximation methods that allow quantum mechanics to be applied to large macromolecular systems, and various types of emission and adsorption spectroscopies.
+Subjects discussed include wave mechanics, the harmonic oscillator and rigid rotator as models for vibration and rotation, chemical bonding and structure, approximation methods that allow quantum mechanics to be applied to large macromolecular systems, and various types of emission and adsorption spectroscopy.
 This course also reviews the mathematical tools necessary for understanding physical systems at the atomic and molecular level.
 Laboratory.
-Prerequisite: CHEM 280, MATH 131, and PHYS 160 or permission of instructor. (van Giessen, Spring, offered annually)
+Prerequisite: CHEM 280 (or 190), MATH 131, and PHYS 160 or permission of instructor.
+(Spring, offered most years)

 325 Physical Biochemistry This course will introduce students to the behavior of biological macromolecules, such as proteins, nucleic acids, carbohydrates, and lipid membranes, with an emphasis on their behavior within living cells.
 Topics will include models that relate the chemical sequence of the biomacromolecule to its three-dimensional structure, the physical properties of biomacromolecules, the application of physical techniques to the study of biological systems with an emphasis on spectrographic methods (including circular dichroism, X-ray diffraction, Raman spectroscopy, and Foster Resonance Energy Transfer) and the innovative technological applications that have been developed using biomolecules.